 The student has to make a request to receive an incomplete grade, but assigning the grade shall be at the instructor's discretion.
-When an instructor chooses to assign an "Incomplete," the instructor must complete the "Report of Incomplete Grade" form located on the Secure Faculty Forms site detailing what assignments the student must complete, the percent values of these assignments toward the final course grade, and a schedule for submitting these assignments.
+Incomplete Grade guidance can be accessed through Faculty and Staff Resources using the Faculty and Staff Secure Forms tab.
 One copy of the form must be filed with the chair of the department in which the faculty resides while a second copy shall be filed with the administrative assistant to the chair and a copy given to the student.
 Faculty are required to complete the "Report of Incomplete Grade."
 This form is to be completed by the instructor at the time of assigning a grade of "I".

-Awarding a W (withdrawal) or I (incomplete) Grade for Service Members Called to Active Duty Military reserve and National Guard personnel who are called to active duty shall be allowed to withdraw, even if the deadline to withdraw from courses has passed, or to receive a grade of incomplete in any course in which the service member is enrolled.
+Awarding a "W" (withdrawal) or "I" (incomplete) Grade for Service Members Called to Active Duty Military reserve and National Guard personnel who are called to active duty shall be allowed to withdraw, even if the deadline to withdraw from courses has passed, or to receive a grade of incomplete in any course in which the service member is enrolled.
 The withdrawal or grade of incomplete shall be reflected on the service member's transcript.